AI Programme Management – Adapting Programme Leadership for AI Delivery

 The AI Universe provides a structured view of AI capabilities and where they are best applied.
 The AI Transformation Process provides the structure for how AI moves from Discovery to Design and then into Delivery.

-AI delivery operates beyond traditional waterfall and even beyond many agile implementations.
+AI delivery often operates beyond traditional waterfall approaches and even beyond many agile implementations.

 It is best understood as iterative delivery under conditions of high uncertainty, dependency and learning.